Mike Bickle Is Forever Unfit For Ministry

 Review of Sam Storms’ Book ‘The Rise and Fall of the Kansas City Prophets’

 As of April 20, 2026, Julie Roys and various podcasters are reporting that Mike Bickle is returning to ministry.
-He wants people to fast and pray for him, for seven days, so the attack from second heaven will stop and he can make a easy transition.
-He implies that revival and prayer and then the Second Coming will speed up when he is restored.
+He wants people to fast and pray for him, for seven days, so the attack from second heaven, where demons operate, will stop.
+Then he can make an easy transition.
+He implies that revival and any prayer movement and then the Second Coming will speed up when he is restored.

 First, my point of view.